Crystal skipper: Habitat

-The crystal skipper is found along primary and secondary sand dunes where its hostplant, seaside little bluestem (Schizachyrium littorale), is present.
+The Crystal skipper is found along primary and secondary sand dunes where its host plant, seaside little bluestem (Schizachyrium littorale), is present.
 Although the largest and most dense populations of the skipper are usually on undisturbed sand dunes, the skipper can also persist in small patches of sand dune habitat, such as undeveloped lots in urban areas.
-Additionally, the crystal skipper is found on several human-made dredge spoil islands that have been colonized by seaside little bluestem.
+Additionally, the Crystal skipper is found on several human-made dredge spoil islands that have been colonized by seaside little bluestem.

 Conservation status

-The crystal skipper is globally rare but locally abundant.
-Much of the sand dunes on Bogue Banks have been destroyed by development, leaving little habitat for the crystal skipper outside the two state parks.
+The Crystal skipper is globally rare but locally abundant.
+Much of the sand dunes on Bogue Banks have been destroyed by development, leaving little habitat for the Crystal skipper outside the two state parks.

-The crystal skipper is a federal species of concern.
+The Crystal skipper is a federal species of concern.
 A “species of concern” is an informal designation by the U.S. Fish and Wildlife Service and is not a term that is defined under the U.S. Endangered Species Act.
-The crystal skipper is not federally listed as threatened or endangered.
+The Crystal skipper is not federally listed as threatened or endangered.
 Insects cannot be listed under the North Carolina Endangered Species Act.

 Conservation and restoration

-Crystal skippers rely on flowers for nectar and seaside little bluestem for hostplants.
-Retaining native vegetation in your yard, especially dune grasses such as seaside little bluestem, can help create habitat for the crystal skipper and other native animals.
-Alternately, you could try actively planting seaside little bluestem.
+Crystal skippers rely on flowering plants for nectar and seaside little bluestem as their primary larval host plant.
+Preserving native dune vegetation or actively planting seaside little bluestem helps maintain suitable habitat for the species and other native fauna.

-Native flowers that are commonly used for sources of nectar during the spring crystal skipper brood include: Yellow thistle (Cirsium horridulum), risky tread-softly or spurge nettle (Cnidoscolus stimulosus), southern dewberry (Rubus trivialis), and coastal prickly pear (Opuntia pusilla).
-The summer brood of crystal skippers frequent morning glory (Ipomoea spp), especially in the morning.
+Native flowers that are commonly used for sources of nectar during the spring Crystal skipper brood include: Yellow thistle (Cirsium horridulum), risky tread-softly or spurge nettle (Cnidoscolus stimulosus), southern dewberry (Rubus trivialis), and coastal prickly pear (Opuntia pusilla).
+The summer brood of Crystal skippers frequent morning glory (Ipomoea spp), especially in the morning.
 Non-native plants (also called exotic plants) that are a common source of nectar include Lantana species.